-Mr Local History is proud to announce the release of the 7th in the collectible series, the 1776 infamous Widow White’s Tavern in the village of Basking Ridge is the new Somerset Hills Historic Cat’s Meow collectible.
+Mr Local History is proud to announce the upcoming release of the 7th in the collectible series, the infamous 1776 Widow White’s Tavern in the village of Basking Ridge.
 Orders for this inaugural run are now being taken online.
 Only a limited number will be produced.

 The Historic Somerset Hills Village keepsake collection is a collectible series honoring historic iconic buildings, properties, and fixtures that are part of the historic fabric of our community.
-The third keepsake was selected based on community feedback and a voting process.
-Brooks Betz stated, “the Astor Estate is one of the most iconic properties in the Somerset Hills.”
+Keepsakes are selected based on community feedback and a voting process.
+Brooks Betz stated, “these are the communities most famous historic icons.”

 The Mr. Local History Project has been researching this story for years.
 We believe that this might just be one of the greatest incidents in American history.